Questions regarding insect identification, pest issues/help, etc that are not related to the EIS Graduate program,

 The Department of Entomology at the University of Arizona has an internationally renowned faculty dedicated to excellence in research, teaching, and extension.
 Faculty expertise encompasses fundamental insect biology, pest management, and outreach.

 A key department in the College of Agriculture and Life Sciences, Entomology has been generating, synthesizing, and disseminating knowledge about insects for more than a century.

 The University of Arizona is in Tucson, a lively city surrounded by the beautiful Sonoran Desert.
 The department enjoys excellent research facilities on the main campus in Tucson and throughout the State of Arizona.

 Related graduate programs are offered through the Graduate Interdisciplinary Program in Entomology and Insect Science.
-Contact Renee Angle, Program Coordinator (firstname.lastname@example.org), for information about the program.
+Contact Paula Nielsen, Program Coordinator (firstname.lastname@example.org), for information about the program.

 The Department of Entomology recognizes that diversity and excellence go hand in hand.
 We respect and value all members of our community and welcome individuals of any gender identity, gender expression, sex, race, ethnicity, disability status, religion, sexual orientation, nationality, age, veteran status, and all other important social identities.